Marine-grade plywood is currently used for a variety of different boats all around the globe.

-According to the manufacturer of King StarBoard their boards are made through the process called K-Stran.
+According to the manufacturer of King StarBoard, their boards are made through a process called K-Stran.

 Made from high-density polyethylene, the boards manufactured by them can withstand the toughest marine conditions without showing any signs of discoloration, rotting, or peeling.

 The boards are also easy to clean, easy to work with any conventional woodworking tools, and are less expensive than other varieties.